makrai/notes/gu-2312-mamba-lin-time-seq.md

   * The Induction Heads task is a well-known mechanism hypothesized to explain the majority of in-context learning abilities of LLMs (Olsson+ 2022)
-    * It requires context-aware reasoning to know when to produce the correct output in the appropriate context (black)
+    * It requires context-aware reasoning to produce the correct output in the appropriate context (black)
 * These tasks reveal the failure mode of LTI models.
 From the RNN/CNN view
   * recurrent: their constant dynamics (eg the (A, B) transitions in (2)) cannot let them select the correct information from their context, or